braden-foxcroft/Stats_interpreter_Hackathon_ver/readme.md

 #### What next?

-This was a one-day hackathon project, but I plan to start again and do it better (without time constraints, and thus without shortcuts).
-I plan to post it on my github at a later point.
+This was a one-day hackathon project, but I plan to start again and make a more complete version (without taking shortcuts in the design of the compiler, with a more practical language design, etc.) I plan to add it to my github in the future.